j-jodczyk/Orchestrify/docs/LiteratureOverview.md

   - Half of the time remove a random number of instruments from the ensamble.
   - Half of the time shuffle the score-to-instrument alignment for melodic instruments.

+### MuseNet
+- Model composed of two parts:
+  - Discriminator - for generating the first chord of a bar conditioned on the previous bars.
+  - Generator - for generating notes of a given bar based on the chord as seed note.
+- Generating music bar by bar with contents of each bar conditioned on a chor / set of notes.
+- Seed chord chosed from prefixed set of chords using discriminator.
+- Details of modules:
+  - Discriminator (LSTM):
+    - MultiLayerPerceptron
+    - 5 layers, 64-32-16-8-8 units in each layer
+      - Output layer has 8 units because it's the number of chords it's predicting for a given song.
+    - The model can by retrained by replacing the last two layers for a different dataset.
+  - Generator (LSTM and GPT2):
+    - LSTM architecture (3 layers):
+      - Trained using RMSProp as the optimizer.
+      - Each layer consists of 3 gates: input, forget and output.
+        - Input informs what new information is going to be stored in the cell state.
+        - Forget informs what information is to be thrown away.
+        - Output provides the activation to the final output of the LSTM block at a given timestamp.
+    - Receives the entire hidden vector of the discriminator output.
+    - START and END tokens are added to the sequence before feeding it to the decoder.
+    - Each recurrent unit of LSTM accepts an element from the hidden vector from the previous units and produces a new hidden element.
+This is what helps the music sound more coherent.
+  - Attention layer (on top of encoder and decoder layers)
+    - Learns to conventrate more on parts of the output of the previous layer using the dense output layer.
+It does so by taking the information from the encoder and weighing it in accordance to the decoder's needs.
+- LSTM trained on Lakh Piano roll Dataset.
+- GPT2 trained on Nottingham Music Dataset.